-Participation in commencement, registration for further courses, and the release of degrees and transcripts will be granted only after all financial obligations to the University are satisfied.
-Any diploma, certificate, or transcript shall be retained by the University as a security interest until all such obligations are satisfied.
+Participation in commencement, registration for further courses, and the release of degree diplomas will be granted only after all financial obligations to the University are satisfied.
+Any diploma or certificate shall be retained by the University as a security interest until all such obligations are satisfied.
 Release of any such security interest prior to or subsequent to any default by the debtor shall not be considered a binding precedent or modification of this policy.